canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 <!-- markdownlint-disable MD032 -->
 - {:.dpgn-digital-architectural-maximize-reuse-1} Where feasible, existing components and processes across the GC shall be leveraged/reused to create new solutions.
 - {: .dpgn-digital-architectural-maximize-reuse-2} Net new development shall consider GC Enterprise/GC Enterprise Cluster requirements first over Departmental Specific Solutions.
-For clarity, the order of scope of preference is:
+For clarity, the order of scope preference is:
   - Enterprise
   - Enterprise Cluster
   - Departmental (recognising institutional uniqueness)